-Boards of Management then manage their parks

-is paid to Aboriginal and report back to the Owner groups for its Aboriginal Owners.
+Boards of Management then manage their parks and report back to the Aboriginal Owners.

 BOARDS OF MANAGEMENT

 Aboriginal owned & jointly managed conservation areas in NSW have Boards of Management.
 Boards vary in size but there is always an Aboriginal owner as Chairperson and the majority of members are Aboriginal owners.
 Boards of management have specific responsibilities in relation to the land.